Gathering Dreams

 8. Become financially literate

-Once you know how to manage your money, pay off your debt and invest your savings, you might not be happy, but you will have financial security, which will give you more freedom for more important things in life: health, love, friends, family and personal growth.
+Once you know how to manage your money, pay off your debt, and invest your savings, you might not be happy, but you will have financial security.

 You can start with this list of books.
-They helped me to reach financial freedom and changed the way I think about money.
+They helped me reach financial freedom and changed how I think about money.

 9. Use less plastic and save cash

-It’s a surprise to many that you can save money buying the same things you normally get by skipping all the plastic waste generated with traditional grocery shopping.
-Many stores offer discounts on any number of these activities, from bringing your own reusable bags, refilling bulk containers such as water, coffee, soap, and detergents to skipping the produce wraps as you shop.
+Many stores offer discounts on any number of these activities, from bringing your own reusable bags and refilling bulk containers such as water, coffee, soap, and detergents to skipping the produce wraps as you shop.

 Not only will you be helping your bank balance, but you’re also contributing to a cleaner, healthier environment.